 Let's Encrypt issues wildcard certificates

 As announced at the end of last year, the free certification authority Let's Encrypt has now started issuing wildcard certificates.
 With such a wildcard certificate you can manage multiple subdomains.
-"Wildcard certificates can make certificate management easier in some cases, and we want to address those cases in order to help get the web to 100% HTTPS," writes Executive Director Josh Aas.
+"Wildcard certificates can make certificate management easier in some cases, and we want to address those cases in order to help get the Web to 100% HTTPS," writes Executive Director Josh Aas.